Character Creation

 Starting Inventory

 Players may roll 1d20 for one Item from each of the tables below, or choose the best option for their Character’s story.
-Players may also choose an Item freely instead of rolling.
+(This means: don’t roll, just pick what works for you.)
+You may also make up anything that is not on this list…you do you, boo. if it’s cool enough, we’ll add it to a future re-re-reprinting of the ruleset.

 Toolkits: Choose or roll for a toolkit.
 Then, decide what items might be found in it.
-Use your toolkit to define your Character’s interests.
-Some suggestions:
+All of these toolkits are intentionally vague.
+You may also create a unique toolkit that fits your Character’s story.
+See the theme here?

 1. Alchemy Kit6.
 Tarot Cards11.
 Climbing Gear16.
 Artist’s Box